-- \bullet LOG_FILE
+- LOG FILE

+- LOG FILE APPEND

 - LOG_ENABLED

 - LOG_ENCODING

-- LOG LEVEL
+- LOG_LEVEL

 - LOG_FORMAT

 - LOG_DATEFORMAT

-- LOG STDOUT
+- LOG_STDOUT

-- LOG SHORT NAMES
+- LOG_SHORT_NAMES

 The first couple of settings define a destination for log messages.
 If LOG_FILE is set, messages sent through the root logger will be redirected to a file named LOG_FILE with encoding LOG_ENCODING.
 If unset and LOG_ENABLED is True, log messages will be displayed on the standard error.
+If LOG_FILE is set and LOG_FILE_APPEND is False, the file will be overwritten (discarding the output from previous runs, if any).
 Lastly, if LOG_ENABLED is False, there won't be any visible log output.